Pioreactor/docs.pioreactor/developer-guide/05-Storage/01-data-stores.md

 A principle we have stood by is to not let MQTT turn into our database.
 That is,

-1. we shouldn't store important information in MQTT,
+1. we shouldn't store important information in MQTT only,
-2. we shouldn't store information in MQTT that is "machine-specific" (see DBM section below),
+2. we shouldn't store information in MQTT that is "machine-specific",
 3. we shouldn't use MQTT as a source of truth.

 We sometimes fail at the above, but these are seen as tech-debt pieces and may be addressed in future versions.